 Why is working-class internationalism so difficult to achieve?
 Why could workers so often be seduced by jingoism and xenophobia?
 Why do Northern workers frequently behave indifferently towards the misery of workers in the Global South?
 Socialists have been discussing these questions for a long time, across the world.
 Often these discussions are framed in moral or even moralistic terms (e.g., Christian notions of universal charity).
 A materialist approach however demands that we address at least the following issues: i) the dynamics of global capitalism and its ramifications for the emancipation of the world working class; ii) the relationship between this capitalist dynamics and changing moralities; iii) the fear of slightly ‘privileged’ workers for deteriorating living conditions; and iv) the necessary conditions for organizing countervailing power and a radical counter-culture.
 The issue is as important as it is complex; its analysis can only proceed step by step. (……… )

-For full introduction see here.
+For full introduction see the Conference Papers page below.

 International Institute for Research and Education (www.iire.org), Lombokstraat 40, 1094 AL Amsterdam.